This file is generated by make.paws. Please do not edit here.

 #' @description

 #' Returns the current `LifecycleConfiguration` object for the specified Amazon EFS file system.
-EFS lifecycle management uses the `LifecycleConfiguration` object to identify which files to move to the EFS Infrequent Access (IA) storage class.
+Lifecycle management uses the `LifecycleConfiguration` object to identify when to move files between storage classes.
 For a file system without a `LifecycleConfiguration` object, the call returns an empty array in the response.

 #'